PlasticRanger

 Interesting Read – How to Choose the Right Lubricants For Plastic Parts?

-TPE or Thermoplastic Elastomers are a blend between rubber and thermoplastics.
+TPE or Thermoplastic Elastomers is a blend between rubber and thermoplastics.
 Thus it consists of both thermoplastic and elastomeric properties.
-It exhibits good impact strength with being resistant to low and high temperatures (-30d°C to +150°C), good thermal properties, and material stability.
+It exhibits good impact strength by resisting low and high temperatures (-30d°C to +150°C), with good thermal properties and material stability.

-Some advantageous properties include outstanding flexural fatigue resistance, good electrical properties, strong tear, abrasion resistance, high impact strength and elongation, alow specific gravity, outstanding resistance to weathering and chemicals, and recyclability.
+Some advantages include outstanding flexural fatigue resistance, good electrical properties, muscular tear and abrasion resistance, high impact strength and elongation, low specific gravity, exceptional resistance to weathering and chemicals, and recyclability.

-TPE’s are commonly used in the automotive industry, medical applications, roofing materials, and most importantly, shoe soles.
-It is also showing a rapid adoption in the heating, ventilation, and air conditioning industry.
+TPE’s are commonly used in the automotive industry, medical applications, roofing materials, and, most importantly, shoe soles.
+It also shows rapid heating, ventilation, and air conditioning adoption.

 Some typical applications of TPE are Cables & Wires, grip & handles, Plugs & Seals, and Power & Hand Tools.

 1. Copolymer Addition – Modified during the synthesis of plastic polymers.
 Here we’re bonding long carbon chains or materials with bonds of soft molecular structure that can be bonded to the main chains of polymer, effectively lowering the Tg temperature of plastic polymers.
-That will enhance the impact resistance room temperature and low temperature but will compromise on plastic’s tensile strength and modulus.
+That will enhance the impact resistance at room and low temperatures but compromise the plastic’s tensile strength and modulus.

-2. Polymer Blending – Addition of impact modifier to plastic polymers to the insufficient impact resistance and dispersing them with a twin-screw extruder.
-Generally, thermoplastic elastomer or rubber is chosen as a type of impact modifier
+2. Polymer Blending – Add an impact modifier to plastic polymers with insufficient impact resistance and disable them with a twin-screw extruder.
+Generally, thermoplastic elastomer or rubber is chosen as a type of impact modifier.

-3. Addition of glass fibers -Glass fibers are generally coated with silanes surface coating to enhance the bonding force between the glass fiber surface and plastic polymers.
+3. Addition of glass fibers -Glass fibers are generally coated with silane surface coating to enhance the bonding force between the glass fiber surface and plastic polymers.

 1) Polyethylene Terephthalate (PET or PETE)